Cold. Dark. Alone.

 But, I’ll have support.
 I’ll be able to complete the journey not just through my own strength and determination, but through the backing of the team that I have behind me, and with the companionship of a local husky dog.

-Reflecting on my own mental health battle, the expedition signifies the journey I went through.
+This journey signifies the mental health journey that many individuals go through.
 Navigating some of the most challenging proverbial terrain, feeling isolated and alone, and in a dark place with no clear way out.